nate-browne/innermachinations/_posts/2019-08-19-Learning-PL.md

 {% endhighlight %}
 None of the above would work in Haskell.
 In fact, the top will give you an error saying something like "<code>no instance of Num Char arising from a use of '+'</code>" or something like that.
-Quick aside though, the top would work in Java (even though it's strongly typed) because the compiler would change it to be `"2" + Integer.toString(3)` which typechecks out to be a `String`.
 This is nice because it means that you don't have to worry about any weird compiler tricks making your code not do what you think it'll do.
+(Quick aside though, the top would work in Java (even though it's strongly typed) because the compiler would change it to be `"2" + Integer.toString(3)` which typechecks out to be a `String`).
 <br><br>
 *Purely functional* means that Haskell is a language where every function is *pure*, i.e., every function has no side effects.
 What does this mean in practical terms?
 It means that a function like this one would __never__ exist in Haskell: